PhonePe/drove-orchestrator/docs/docs/cluster/cluster.md

 - **Track the leader** controller for a Drove cluster by making ping calls to all specified controllers
 - Provide a special data structure that can be used by a template to expose a **vhost** that points to the leader controller in a Drove cluster.
 This can be used for any tools that need to interact with a Drove cluster for deployments, monitoring as well as callback endpoints for OAuth etc etc
 - **Listen to relevant events** from the Drove cluster to trigger upstream refresh as necessary
-- Provide data structures that include the vhost, upstream endpoints (host:port) and metadata (application level tags) that can be used to build templates that generate NGinx configurations to enable progressively complicated routing of calls from downstream to upstreams hosted on Drove clusters.
-Data structure exposed to templates, groups all upstream host:port tuples by using the vhost.
+- Provide data structures that include the vhost, upstream endpoints (host:port) and metadata (application level tags) that can be used to build templates that generate NGINX or HAProxy configurations to enable progressively complicated routing of calls from downstream to upstreams hosted on Drove clusters.
+Data structure exposed to templates groups all upstream host:port tuples by using the vhost.
 This allows for multiple deployments for the same VHost to exist.
 This is needed for a variety of situations including online-updates of services.
 - Supports username/password based **authentication** and header based (used internally) to Drove clusters.
-- Support for both NGinx Plus and OSS products.
-Drove-Nixy can make appropriate api calls to corresponding NGinx plus server to only refresh existing VHost on topology change, as well as affect a full reload when new Vhosts are detected.
-This ensures that there are no connection drops for critical path applications where NGinx Plus might be used.
-This also solves the issue of NGinx workers going into a hung state due to frequent reloads on busy clusters like our dev testing environment.
+- Support for NGINX (OSS/Plus) as well as HAProxy based gateway setups.

 !!!tip
-    The NGinx deployment is standard across all Drove clusters.
-However, for clusters that receive a lot of traffic using Nginx, the cluster exposing the VHost for Drove itself might be separated from the one exposing the application virtual hosts to allow for easy scalability of the latter.
-The template for these are configured differently as needed respectively.
+    Gateway deployment is standard across Drove clusters, with NGINX or HAProxy as the proxy layer.
+For high-traffic clusters, the cluster exposing the VHost for Drove itself might be separated from the one exposing application virtual hosts to allow easier independent scaling.

 ## Other components
 There are a few more components that are used for operational management and observability.